ruff-lang/ruff-lang.org/content/_index.md

 ## What

 Bunny (_bunny_, not _bunny lang_) is a simple, practical, and fun[^1] general purpose programming language designed to be user friendly and productive.
+Bunny is a personal side-project, but I hope for it to be more than just a toy.

 ## Why